 Astrology is based on the cosmos, meaning it is determined by the location and movement of planets and stars, the Celestial.
 Before Taoism was formed as a religion, “the ancients,” as Lao Zi called them, valued living in harmony with nature as an expression of the Tao.
-These ancients believed that the patterns of the Celestial (the activity of the stars and planets of the heavens) had an impact on the patterns of the terrestrial (the cycles of time here on earth— seasons, months, days— and fortunes).
+Looking at the nature of the Universe, these ancients believed that the patterns of the Celestial (the activity of the stars and planets of the heavens) had an impact on the patterns of the terrestrial (the cycles of time here on earth— seasons, months, days— and fortunes).

-The twelve animal signs were identified by these ancients who looked deeply at the patterns of nature.
-They believed these particular animals represented heavenly energies that came to be embodied in physical form here on earth.
+These wise sages looked deeply at the patterns of nature and identified these twelve animal signs as representative of heavenly energies that came to be embodied in physical form here on earth.

 The partial exception to this is the dragon, which could be seen as part terrestrial and part celestial.
 Chinese culture traditionally believes dragons exist energetically within all the elements that surround us, for example in the sky and water, and they also energetically reside in Celestial realms.
 And on the terrestrial side, they take physical form here on earth, for example, the lizard and alligator.